- 1911 - 1922 Kindly Light

-The newly qualified Barry pilot Lewis Alexander commissioned Armour Brothers, of Fleetwood, to build a pilot cutter for him because William Stoba, the foreman shipwright who had designed ALPHA, the highly successful Newport pilot cutter of 1904, worked for them.
-Lewis Alexander wanted a boat that could beat ALPHA,and in November 1911 the result, KINDLY LIGHT,was launched and sailed to Barry in south Wales.
-Costing £500, about 40% more than her contemporary cutters, she had a fine high bow, lean entry and well hollowed lines below the waterline, which blended into her deep keel.
+The newly qualified Barry pilot Lewis Alexander commissioned Armour Brothers, of Fleetwood, to build a pilot cutter for him.
+His selection of yard was due to its forman shipwright, William Stoba, had designed ALPHA, the highly successful Newport pilot cutter of 1904.
+Lewis Alexander wanted a boat that could beat ALPHA; in November 1911 KINDLY LIGHT was launched and sailed to Barry in south Wales.
+Costing £525, about 40% more than her contemporary cutters, she had a fine high bow, lean entry and well hollowed lines below the waterline blending into her deep keel.
 She represents the final evolution of the Bristol Channel sailing pilot cutter and was considered to be the fastest and most successful of over 100 pilot cutters working in the Bristol Channel immediately before the First World War.

-By getting to incoming ships first she made her owner a wealthy man, earning almost three times her building cost in one year, and giving Alexander the record for the greatest number of ships (fourteen) piloted in one week.
+By reaching incoming ships first, she made her owner a wealthy man, earning almost three times her building cost in one year, and giving Alexander the record for the greatest number of ships (fourteen) piloted in one week.

 KINDLY LIGHT was laid up during the First World War but in 1918 Lewis Alexander and another pilot called Davies recommissioned her and went back into pilotage under sail.
-The other Barry pilots continued with a rota system they had worked from a steam cutter during the war.
+The other Barry pilots continued with a rota system which the had implemented from a steam cutter during the war.
 KINDLY LIGHT made as much money for her two pilots as all the other pilots made together.
-This created much resentment and Alexander and Davies were forced to join the amalgamation, with the threat of having their licences revoked if they refused.
+This created much resentment ; Alexander and Davies were forced to join the amalgamation with the threat of having their licences revoked if they refused.
 Her owners put KINDLY LIGHT, the last sailing pilot cutter to work out of Barry, up for sale.

 A meticulous and authentic restoration began in November 1993 at Gweek Quay Boatyard, in Cornwall, led by shipwright David Walkey.
-Her owner researched the traditional methods used in building pilot cutters and the restoration involved no modern glues, laminates or materials, and the vessel has no engines, electrics or even modern heads, making her the most faithful restoration of a Bristol Channel pilot cutter.
+Her owner researched the traditional methods used in building pilot cutters and the restoration involved no modern glues, laminates or materials, and the vessel has no engines, electrics or even modern heads, making her the most faithful restoration of a British Pilot cutter.

 Source: Paul Brown, Historic Sail, The History Press.